 The Employer shall provide the Union with reasonable notice in the event it decides to make any changes which would effectively reduce the number of Department personnel covered by this agreement.

-If the number of positions within the rank/position of Battalion Chief, shall be reduced, the employee with the least seniority in grade [most recent date of appointment to the rank] shall be the first to be reduced in rank; employees so reduced in rank shall be restored to the highest Civil Service rank previously held, the descending order of ranks being as follows: Battalion Chief, Captain, Lieutenant, Firefighter/Engineer, Firefighter.
+If the number of positions within any rank covered by this agreement shall be reduced, the employee with the least seniority in grade [most recent date of appointment to the rank] shall be the first to be reduced in rank; employees so reduced in rank shall be restored to the highest Civil Service rank previously held, the descending order of ranks being as follows: Battalion Chief, Captain, Lieutenant, Firefighter/Engineer, Firefighter.
+If this requires "bumping" of other positions, within the rank of Firefighter, the employee with the least seniority shall be laid off first; with the exception that the Employer shall be allowed to retain, out of seniority order, sufficient Paramedics to meet the needs of its emergency medical services program.